samwich/100DaysOfSwiftUI/notes.md

     - Migrate from UserDefaults by first trying to load data from document directory first, then falling back to UserDefaults.
 Only save data to document directory.
     - TODO: clean up stale data in UserDefaults if you find it.
 - Use a confirmation dialog to customize the way users are sorted in each tab – by name or by most recent.
+    - Add a SortingType enum just like the FilterType
+    - Add a `sortedProspects` property to sort the `filteredProspects` property
+        - use `.reversed()` for the `.date` case so that most recent are first
+    - Add a button in the toolbar next to the qrcode scan button.
+Use an HStack to make both show up.
+    - Use `.confirmationDialog()` modifier
+    - I don't think a confirmation dialog is a good UI for choosing sort ordering.

 Build issues started disappearing in Xcode https://developer.apple.com/forums/thread/715103?answerId=735082022#735082022